Please meet our new Director of the MSW Admissions, Kellie Scott, and assistant staff, Vivian Rodriguez.

 - An SDSU “RED ID” number will be assigned which allows tracking of application status online.
 (This is different than your Cal State Apply ID, which will be sent via email in 3-7 business days).

-2. Submit the Cal Western School of Law (MSW-JD applicants only) or SOPHAS Application (MSW-MPH applicants only)
+2. Submit the Cal Western School of Law (MSW-JD applicants only) or SOPHAS Application (MSW-MPH applicants only).
+If not applying to a dual degree program, please skip to step 3

 - MSW-JD Applicants: Follow this link for the Cal Western School of Law instructions on the Cal Western site.
 Applications for the MSW-JD program are reviewed by both the SDSU School of Social Work and the Cal Western School of Law.